palmergroupUH/Python-force-field-parameterization-workflow/README.md

-## A Sysmatic and Reproduciable approach to parameterize force-field parameters
+# A data-driven approach to optimize force-field parameters in a systematic and reproduciable way

-This is a force-field parameterization program.

-Software Requirements:
+## Software Requirements:

 1.compiled LAMMPS executable